-This easy baked pork chops recipe will become your go-to way to serve pork chops!
+This easy baked pork chops recipe is the best way to serve juicy pork chops!
 Add it to your easy dinner recipes collection and you won’t be sorry that you did.
-This is the only way my husband wants me to serve Pork Chops, now!
+This is the only way my husband wants me to serve boneless Pork Chops, now!

 Affiliate links are used in this post.

-You will start by combining your seasonings of garlic, mushrooms, salt, pepper, oregano, and thyme with a little bit of butter in a large skillet.
+You will start by combining your spice mix of garlic powder, mushrooms, kosher salt, black pepper, oregano, and thyme with a little bit of butter in a large skillet.
+You can substitute with olive oil, in a pinch, but butter really is best!

-When the butter is melted, toss in your pork chops and seer each side of your chops for 1-2 minutes or until golden brown.
+When the butter is melted, toss in your pork chops and sear each side of your chops for 2-3 minutes or until golden brown.
+You want a good sear on each side.

 That’s all the prep you will need!